EMPOWERS HANDS-ON LEARNING AROUND THE WORLD

 Samuel leads the analysis of PEN’s impact data, leveraging strong technical and programming skills.

 Peace manages PEN’s impact assessment efforts in the field- liasing with trainers, teachers, and students.

 Saddik is both Chairman of GAST - Greater Accra and District Science & Maths Coordinator for Ga South.
 He was recently selected as Best Science Teacher in Greater Accra Region.

 J.D. is a recent graduate of MIT’s Sloan School of Management where he was a Sloan Fellow.
 He has worked in a variety of industries, bringing a wealth of start-up and growth experience to PEN as it continues to scale its business.

 Marketing & Communications Head

-Noah is a STEM educator and builder of all things digital and physical.
-He founded the Ketasco Mobile Learning Society and teaches electronics and ICT everywhere he goes.
-He leads PEN in widely promoting hands-on science.
+Noah is a builder of all things digital and physical.
+He founded the Ketasco Mobile Learning Society and teaches ICT everywhere he goes.
+He leads PEN in promoting hands-on science.

 Emmanuel is the GAST National JHS Panel Convener.
-He is a Master Trainer in PEN’s approach, commanding a refined skill in guiding teachers through practical activities.
+He commands a refined skill in guiding teachers through practical activities.

 Thomas completed his PhD in Neuroscience and is a passionate STEM advocate, having co-founded GhScientific.